SEND

 How will staff support my child?

-• The Director of Learning has the overview of all students by assessing and reviewing students’ progress, as well as regularly meeting with members of their pastoral team to identify individual concerns and evaluation of relevant strategies.
-The SENCo has the overview of this process.
+- The Director of Learning has the overview of all students by assessing and reviewing students’ progress, as well as regularly meeting with members of their pastoral team to identify individual concerns and evaluation of relevant strategies.
+The SENDCo has the overview of this process.

-• The quality of SEND provision is regularly scrutinised by the SENCo through analysis of progress reports, observations and strategy meetings alongside the Senior Leadership Team, the Principal and the Trustees of the Generations Multi-Academy Trust.
+- The quality of SEND provision is regularly scrutinised by the SENDCo through analysis of progress reports, observations and strategy meetings alongside the Senior Leadership Team, the Principal and the Trustees of the Generations Multi-Academy Trust.

 How will I know how my child is doing?

-• Parents’ meetings and consultations with the school - this will be via Progress Evenings, or meetings with SENCo/Learning + Team
+- Parents’ meetings and consultations with the school - this will be via Progress Evenings, or meetings with SENDCo/Learning + Team

-• Contact with SENCo and class teachers – all staff emails can be found on the website
+- Contact with SENDCo and class teachers – all staff emails can be found on the website

 How will the learning and development provision be matched to my child’s needs?

-• The SENCo will monitor and evaluate the progress of students with SEND through the use of school assessment information, e.g. class based assessments/records and the school’s assessment data.
+- The SENDCo will monitor and evaluate the progress of students with SEND through the use of school assessment information, e.g. class-based assessments/records and the school’s assessment data.
 This analysis is then reviewed with each Head of Department and subsequent changes to the subject’s curriculum and strategy of delivery is agreed with all teachers in that department.

 What support will there be to reduce anxiety/ promote emotional wellbeing?